-I don’t know about you, but sometimes people press my buttons and I lose my cool.
-Years ago, I would say I had no idea how to process my intense emotions.
+I don’t know about you, but at times, people press my buttons and I lose my cool, having a stronger emotional response than necessary.
+Years ago, I would say I had no idea how to process my intense emotions or emotional triggers.
 You see, from the time I was young, I learned to repress and stuff them.
 And, I did whatever I had to do to avoid conflict, so I wouldn’t have to deal with them.

 Thankfully, doing my inner healing work (and inner child healing work) has helped immensely.
-If you’re struggling with emotional regulation, getting triggered, etc. here’s a great guide just for you.
+If you’re struggling with emotional regulation, getting triggered, emotional triggers, negative emotions, emotional processing, etc. here’s a great guide just for you.
 I believe we can all learn to defuse the emotional triggers more and more that sit within the emotional body.
 Let’s get started!